RetroReversing/retroReversing/pages/ps1/PlayStationDevelopmentSystem.md

 However, the few di erences between the development kit and a production Playstation mean that final testing is done on a blue debugging PlayStation - this is the closest it gets to running on a production console before the complete game is submitted to Sony for duplication.
 ```
 [EDGE issue 20]

+# PSY-Q PlayStation Plug-in
+To go along with the PC based development environment, SN Systems also developed a custom plugin for the back of the playstation debug unit.
+This turns the debug unit into a full development environment!